 There’s no way around the need for a sewer repair.
 If your sewer line is broken, offset or cracked, you must repair it in order to prevent a mess in and around your home.

-Here at Reid & Pederson Drainage, we know needing a sewer repair is no fun.
+As drain and sewer repair experts, we also know needing a sewer repair is no fun.
 Not only does the repair come at a significant price, but now that it’s been completed, you notice a large mound of dirt in your yard after the dig crew has left!
 What is the significance of the mound of dirt and what should you do with it?
+Read on or reach out to the pros at Reid & Pederson Drainage if you have any questions!

 The Dirt Mound Serves a Purpose